 This is an easy one.
 We’ve bought inexpensive plastic toys from the dollar store and more involved games from Amazon or Walmart.
 A Few examples are Tether Ball, Lawn sized Tic-Tac-Toe, a giant Connect Four, or little things like plastic bowling pins or golf clubs.

 There’s nothing like having some good old-fashioned fun with a water hose or a sprinkler.
 The kids love it, it’s easy, and you can cross watering the grass off of your To-Do list!
+This year, we upped the game with a 6.5 foot unicorn sprinker.
+Our daughter is in love with it and our son talks about his horse in the backyard!
+Needless to say, it’s been a huge hit!!!

 Play Structure with a Saucer